UK Govts Head of Communications Doesn’t Like Press Releases or Strategic CommunicationSeptember 24, 2013

 Since the beginning of this year Alex Aiken has been Executive Director for UK Government Communications and has been pushing hard for change and savings – he certainly doesn’t seem to be short of opinions, there was some excitement on Twitter this morning when PR Week reported a speech he’d given last week announced the death of the press release

-As far as he’s concerned too much PR is about SOS – sending stuff out when it needs a much more OASIS – objectives, audience, strategy, implementation and scoring.
+As far as he’s concerned too much PR is about SOS – sending out stuff when it needs a much more OASIS – objectives, audience, strategy, implementation and scoring.

 He notes that during the recent excitement over the culling of badgers in the UK the responsible department sent out one press release and 350 tweets.